Divine Word College of San Jose: DWCSJ Hymn

-Lyrics

-The following lists the complete lyrical text to the song, written as a poem in English:

 Divine Got Talent and other activities

 The Divine Word College of San Jose hosts a variety of school activities and events, mainly to commemorate the college's founding anniversary as a pioneering educational institution in the province and to celebrate its Christian teachings deeply influenced by its Filipino SVD culture.
 Some of the activities are annual events, such as religious celebrations like the Feast of the Immaculate Conception and the Holy Eucharist every first Wednesday of the month to mark the start and end of the academic year, orientation and acquaintance programs for freshmen and new students, annual talents exhibitions, and intercollegiate sporting competitions.

 The school hosts the yearly Divine Got Talent (DGT) talent exhibition to showcase the students' talents in different fields such as singing, dancing, acting, and beauty pageantry.
 Started in 2017, it is a spin-off of the popular Got Talent global talent show franchise.
 Every students from basic education to tertiary level are encouraged to join the competition.
 The event is usually held during the first week of February to mark the college's founding anniversary.
 Winners in different competition categories are given prizes and trophies.

 The Gabi ng Parangal is an annual service awards given to outstanding employees, students and alumni for their exemplary leadership, dedication and service to the school.
 The event coincides with the founding anniversary held during the first week of February.
 The event confers awards and special citations to candidates of various sectors and categories, such as the Ten Outstanding Students, Service Awardees for Years of Service, Special Award for Punctuality, and Loyalty Awards.

 The college also joins the annual Alay Lakad together with other schools, government institutions, non-governmental organizations and other delegations from various sectors.
 Initiated by the Local Government Unit (LGU), it is a nationwide "walk for a cause" campaign that aims to raise funds for the out-of-school youth and provide scholarship grants to deserving but marginalized students.
 The fundraising campaign was started in 1972 by Alay Lakad Foundation, Inc. and has since been observed by various sectors around the country.
 The walkathon culminates with the awarding of Mr. and Ms. Alay Lakad and other special awards.

 Divine Word College of San Jose also participates in several intercollegiate athletics tournaments such as the Private Schools Athletic Association (PRISAA) and the Inter-Catholic Schools Sports and Academic Meet (ICSSAM).
-The school hosted the 2018 Regional PRISAA Meet in March 2018.
+The school hosted the 2018 Regional PRISAA Meet in March of that year.
 Aside from these, the school also holds its own college intramural sports every September led by the Sports Club Committee to celebrate team spirit and sportsmanship.